“A lot of people have gone further than they thought they could because

 THE MENTOR DOES NOT NEED THE MENTEE.

-Stuart mentors me as a favor—not out of necessity.
-But like all great mentors, he also treats me as an equal.
+Stuart mentored me as a favor—not out of necessity.
+But like all great mentors, he also treated me as an equal.
 Not once during my internship did he give me a go-get-the-coffee job.
 That’s not to say that all my work has been enlightening and rewarding and inspiring—every job has its drudgery—but a mentor shows you how to most effectively and efficiently tackle the drudgery.

 In the end, you only get as much out of a mentorship as you put into it.